Fields of Specialization

 policies that subsidize under-developed areas have negative aggregate

 Tourism and Economic Development: Evidence from Mexico's Coastline (with Ben Faber).
-Forthcoming at the American Economic Review
+American Economic Review, 2019

 Tourism is a fast-growing services sector in developing countries.
 This paper combines a rich collection of Mexican microdata with a quantitative spatial equilibrium model and a new empirical strategy to study the long-term economic consequences of tourism both locally and in the aggregate.
 We find that tourism causes large and significant local economic gains relative to less touristic regions that are in part driven by significant positive spillovers on manufacturing.
 In the aggregate, however, these local spillovers are largely offset by reductions in agglomeration economies among less touristic regions, so that the national gains from tourism are mainly driven by a classical market integration effect.

 - Optimal Spatial Policies, Geography and Sorting (with Pablo Fajgelbaum).
-Revise and Resubmit at the Quarterly Journal of Economics
+Conditionally accepted at the Quarterly Journal of Economics

 Granular Comparative Advantage (with Oleg Itskhoki).
 Revise and Resubmit at the Jounal of Political Economy